 Microscopic Features: SPORES are blackish in deposit, smooth, lemon shaped, 11-16 by 7.5-11 µ.

 Please note that panaeolus spores typically take about 10 days to germinate under a microscope.
-They also do not do good on MEA agar although the use of peptone helps a lot.
-A few tips, some people put dried and powdered cow,horse or chicken manure in with the agar.
+They also do not do as well on MEA agar although the use of peptone helps a lot.
+A few tips, some people put dried, powdered cow, horse or chicken manure in with the agar.
 Also adding this to the grain helps a lot as well.
 Another recipe that helps is:

 mix of malt extract (light if possible) and poultry/chicken manure